What is Rumi?

 Reception in English

-Rumi has been the bestselling poet in the United States for several decades, almost entirely in the loose translations of Coleman Barks — an American poet who worked from the literal renderings of the Persianist Reynold Nicholson and assembled the verse-feeling versions that have travelled.
-Specialists are mixed about what Barks's project preserves.
-The verse is recognisable, the spiritual register is intact, and the books work as a contemporary English-language entry into a mystical sensibility most Anglophone readers would not otherwise encounter.
-What is largely stripped, and what the more academic translations of Nicholson, Arberry, Mojaddedi and Lewis preserve, is the explicitly Islamic frame — the Qurʾānic citations, the ḥadīth references, the assumption of orthodox Sunni piety as the soil in which the ecstasy is grown.
+Rumi has been the bestselling poet in the United States for several decades, almost entirely through the loose translations of Coleman Barks§, an American poet who worked from the literal renderings of the Persianist Reynold Nicholson.
+Specialists are divided about what Barks's project preserves.
+The verse is recognisable, the spiritual register is intact, and the books serve as an English-language entry into a mystical§ sensibility most Anglophone readers would not otherwise encounter.
+What is largely stripped is the explicitly Islamic frame: the Qurʾānic citations, the ḥadīth references, the assumption of orthodox Sunni piety as the soil in which the ecstasy is grown.
+More academic translations by Nicholson, Arberry, Mojaddedi, and Lewis preserve that frame.
 The Rumi who circulates in coffee-shop quotation is a Rumi without the lodge.

 — end of entry —